IIITLucknowSWEngg/CSITTeam009/Assignment1/URD.md

 ## 10. Customer Support (Buyers and Sellers)
 - Help Center: Buyers must have access to a help center with FAQs, email, phone, and live chat support.
 - Seller Support: Sellers should have customer support for issues such as platform management, account problems, and disputes.
 - Dispute Resolution: Both buyers and sellers should have access to a dispute resolution process for issues like returns, refunds, and order-related disputes.
-THE